 April 30 to September 13, 2009

-The photograms in the exhibition update a cameraless process pioneered by early twentieth-century artists László Moholy-Nagy and Man Ray, who produced unique, black-and-white prints by placing objects on photosensitive paper and then exposing them to light.
+The photograms in this exhibition update a cameraless process pioneered by early-20th-century artists László Moholy-Nagy and Man Ray, who produced unique black-and-white prints by placing objects on photosensitive paper and then exposing them to light.
 Beshty recasts this technique by making use of color processing and large-scale printers.
 His oversized photograms feature interlocking facets of prismatic color that reflect the way the artist folds or curls the photographic paper before exposing it to light.
 The resulting works are seductive, elusive abstractions, yet they are actually material representations of the very process of their creation.

-The exhibition also features a group of shatterproof glass sculptures fabricated to fit in standard-sized FedEx boxes.
+The exhibition also featured a group of shatterproof glass sculptures fabricated to fit in standard-sized FedEx boxes.
 The pieces are then shipped via FedEx, rather than professional art shippers, between the artist’s studio and each exhibition venue.
-Evocative of both Marcel Duchamp’s Large Glass and later Minimalist sculptures, Beshty’s glass boxes acquire additional cracks each time they are exhibited, thereby providing a visual trace of their physical movements, and, more broadly, of the trafficking of contemporary art objects.
+Evocative of both Marcel Duchamp’s Large Glass and later Minimalist sculptures, Beshty’s glass boxes acquire additional cracks each time they are exhibited, thereby providing a visual trace of their physical movements and, more broadly, the trafficking of contemporary art objects.

-This exhibition is organized by associate curator Evelyn Hankins.
-Directions: Walead Beshty is made possible, in part, with support from Trellis Fund.
+This exhibition was organized by associate curator Evelyn Hankins.
+Directions: Walead Beshty was made possible, in part, with support from Trellis Fund.

 US Solo Shows, Art World, April/May 2009 (PDF)

 Reviews: Walead Beshty, Modern Painters, December/January 2010 (PDF)